 No, ozone depletion is not the principal cause of global climate change.
 Ozone depletion and global climate change are linked because both ozone-depleting substances and their substitutes are greenhouse gases.
-Ozone is also a greenhouse gas, so stratospheric ozone depletion leads to surface cooling.
+The best estimate is that stratospheric ozone depletion has led to a small amount of surface cooling.
 Conversely, increases in tropospheric ozone and other greenhouse gases lead to surface warming.
-The cooling from ozone depletion is small compared to the warming from the greenhouse gases responsible for observed global climate change.
-The Antarctic ozone hole has contributed to changes in Southern Hemisphere surface climate through effects on the atmospheric circulation.
+The effect on global climate change from stratospheric ozone depletion is small compared to the warming from the greenhouse gases responsible for observed global climate change.
+Since the early 1980s, the Antarctic ozone hole has contributed to changes in Southern Hemisphere surface climate through effects on the atmospheric circulation.